blackroytech/blackroytech.github.io/README.md

 ### About Me

 Hello!
-My name is Eboni and I have been attending
+My name is Eboni and I started attending Southern New Hampshire University in 2023 to complete my degree in Computer Science.
+Thtoughout the progam I have learned a variety of programming langua

 ### ePortfolio Summary
+I selected one artifact,CS 360: Mobile Architecture and Programming, to demonstrate my technical and professional skills that aligned with the five course outcomes across these three specific catgories:
+ * Software Design and Engineering
+ * Algorithms and Data Structures
+ * Databases

 ### Course Outcomes
 1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.